dankelley/dankelley.github.io/_posts/2016-02-09-noreaster.md

 Although waves are not entirely related to *local* winds, it is interesting to compare them.
 The time-series plots indicate a correspondence of high wind and large waves.
-However, the wind-rose plot indicates that this is mainly true for certain directions.
-The strong winds from yesterday that caused the largest waves are indicated with the dark-red dot in the upper-right quadrant.
-This quadrant corresponds to winds that are called Nor'East, in the local parlance, and anyone who has spent much time at sea will not be surprised by this result.
+However, the wind-rose plot indicates that this is mainly true for certain wind directions.
+The strong winds from February 8 that caused the largest waves are indicated with the dark-red dot in the lower-left quadrant.
+This quadrant corresponds to winds that locals call Nor'Eastly, and those locals who take to the sea will not be surprised by the wave heights indicated on the storm, or by their long period as indicated in the time-series plot.

 # References and resources